Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 1. The CSM software release should be downloaded and expanded for use.

-   **Important:** To ensure that the CSM release plus any patches, workarounds, or hotfixes are included follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)
+   **Important:** To ensure that the CSM release plus any patches, workarounds, or hot fixes are included follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)

    The `cray-pre-install-toolkit` ISO and other files are now available in the directory from the extracted CSM `tar`.